shoemakerc/books/README.md

 * ~~_The Cellist of Sarajevo_ by Steven Galloway~~
 * ~~_The Know-It-Alls: The Rise of Silicon Valley as a Political Powerhouse and Social Wrecking Ball_ by Noam Cohen~~
 * _Being Mortal_ by Atul Gawande
-* _The Handmaid's Tale_ by Margaret Atwood
 * _The Man in the High Castle_ by Philip K. Dick
-* _One More Thing: Stories and Other Stories_ by B.J.
-Novak
 * _Fates and Furies_ by Lauren Groff
 * ~~_Francis of the Filth_ by George Miller~~
 * _Hiddensee_ by Gregory Maguire